quickwit-oss/quickwit/docs/get-started/tutorials/tutorial-jaeger.md

 ---
-title: Tracing with Jaeger
+title: Traces with Jaeger
-sidebar_position: 1
+sidebar_position: 2
 ---

 In this quick start guide, we will set up a Quickwit instance and analyze its own traces with Jaeger using Docker Compose.